West Virginia 2019 FHA Loan Limits

 How to qualify for an FHA Loan in West Virginia?

 To qualify for an FHA loan in West Virginia, your home loan must be below the local FHA loan limits in your area.
-The maximum loan limit in West Virginia is $1,397,400 for a 4 living-unit home.
+For 2019, the maximum loan limit in West Virginia is $314,827 for a single-family home and $1,397,400 for a four-plex.
+Limits varies by county.
 The minimum loan limit is $5,000.

 Loan limits vary by county and home size.
 In addition to loan limits, to qualify for an FHA loan you must live in the home as your primary residence.
-FHA loans cannot be used for real estate investment purposes or "flipping" homes in West Virginia.
+If you're purchasing a multi-family home, the monthly Fair Market Rent (FMR) for the property must exceed 1% of the purchase price.
+FHA loans cannot be used for commercial real estate investment purposes or "flipping" homes in West Virginia.
+Additional restricts apply.
 Click on the West Virginia map above or the table below to see loan limits in your area.